London Waterloo Station Facts You Probably Didn’t Know

-As Britain’s largest and busiest rail station (41.4 million passengers from April 2021 to March 2022), you’ve probably taken a trip through London Waterloo station at least once in your life – particularly if you live and work in the capital.
+As the second busiest railway station in Great Britain, Waterloo sees around 70.4 million entries and exits annually (2024-2025), making it one of the UK’s busiest transport hubs.
+You’ve probably taken a trip through London Waterloo station at least once in your life, especially if you live and work in the capital.
 But as you go through the motions of the daily commute, how often do you stop to really take a look at your surroundings?

 Believe it or not, Waterloo station has been used for much more than just passenger travel.
 Over the years, it’s functioned as a cinema, a filming spot for an infamous novel, and was even a transportation hub for dead bodies!
-Read on to find out more fascinating facts about this iconic station celebrating its 175th anniversary in 2023.
+Read on to discover fascinating facts that reveal the history and hidden details of this iconic London station.

 Secrets about Waterloo station you didn’t know

 As the biggest UK station by volume and boasting the greatest number of platforms, it’s no surprise that Waterloo claims a spot as one of the busiest train stations in Great Britain.
 No matter what time or day you visit the station, it’s guaranteed to be bustling with a hubbub of commuters and travellers catching their train or zooming through London on the Underground.
 In fact, Waterloo used to be a through station to Kent with a railway line running through the concourse, so it’s always been busy.
-And with approximately 99.4 million train journeys to and from Waterloo made annually (pre-Covid), ‘busy’ might be a bit of an understatement!
+And with around 70.4 million entries and exits recorded in 2024-25, ‘busy’ might be a bit of an understatement!

 Where would we be without London’s speedy and efficient Tube?
-Providing you with a quick and convenient way to get from A to B, Waterloo’s tube station takes the spot as the second busiest Tube station in London, with St. Pancras pipping it to the top.
+Providing you with a quick and convenient way to get from A to B, Waterloo Underground station continues to rank among London’s busiest Tube stations, with St. Pancras pipping it to the top.

 With all its history and character, it’s hardly a surprise that part of Waterloo train station is listed.
 The magnificent main entrance (known as Victory Arch) features sweeping stone steps leading up to an impressive archway, as well as a large clock siting on the face of the building.
 On each side of the arch you can see figures representing war and peace, and atop it is Britannia, bearing the torch of liberty.